Sport in Poland: Olympic Games

-Famous Polish athletes
+Notable Polish athletes

 Justyna Kowalczyk (born 19 January 1983 in Limanowa, Poland) is a Polish cross country skier who has been competing since 2000.
 She is an Olympic champion and also a double World Champion.
 She won Tour de Ski four times in a row and World cup four times, She won five medals (2-gold,1-silver,2-bronze) in the Olympic Games and seven medals (2-gold,3-silver,2-bronze) in the World Championships.

 Irena Szewińska, sprinter (born Irena Kirszenstein, 24 May 1946 in Leningrad, Russia.
 Between 1964 and 1980 Szewińska participated in five Olympic Games, winning seven medals, three of them gold.
 She also broke six world records and was the first woman to hold world records at 100 m, 200 m and 400 m at the same time.
 She also won 13 medals in European Championships.
 Between 1965 and 1979, Szewińska has gathered 26 titles of Champion of Poland in 100 m sprint, 200 m sprint, 400 m sprint, 4 × 400 m relay and long jump.

 Agnieszka Radwańska, (born 6 March 1989 in Kraków, full name Agnieszka Roma Radwańska) is a WTA Tour former World No. 2 Polish tennis player.
 Finalist The Championships, Wimbledon in 2012 and the winner of 2015 WTA Finals.

 Adam Małysz, ski jumper (born 3 December 1977 in Wisła, Poland) – Małysz won four Olympic medals (3 silver, 1 bronze) at the 2002 Winter Games in Salt Lake City and 2010 Winter Olympics in Vancouver and has won the World Championships for 4 times, and got 1 silver and bronze medal.
 He has also won an incredible 39 World Cup competitions, which gives him third place on the all-time list, behind Austria's Gregor Schlierenzauer (52) and Finland's Matti Nykänen (46).
 He is the first ski jumper ever to win the World Cup 3 times in a row.
 After concluding his ski jumping career, Małysz has appeared in the Dakar Rally.

 Robert Korzeniowski, (born 30 July 1968 in Lubaczów, Poland) is a former Polish racewalker.
 He has won four gold medals at the Summer Olympics and has won three world championships.

 Mariusz Pudzianowski, a professional strongman (born 7 February 1977) – He started Kyokushin in 1988, weight training in 1990 and box in 1992.
 At the end of the 1990s he focussed on strongman competitions.
 He is one of the three men that won the World's Strongest Man title (in 2002, 2003, 2005, 2007, and 2008) near Jón Páll Sigmarsson and Magnus Ver Magnusson.
 He is also the only man to ever win the World's Strongest Man title 5 times.